peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 - hostname -I | awk '{print $1}'

 #### Copy Website to Apache folder:
-- cp /git/Squid_Proxy-MariaDB-PHP-Configuration/PHP-Signup-Website/* /var/www/html; rm -rf /var/www/html/index.html
+- cp -r /git/Squid_Proxy-MariaDB-PHP-Configuration/PHP-Signup-Website/* /var/www/html; rm -rf /var/www/html/index.html

+### Restart Apache
+- systemctl restart apache2

 ### NOTE: This method only works on a local network unless you port forward.
 If you want to setup multiple websites on the same server use the Linuxize source or [click here](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/#setting-up-a-virtual-host).